Sergei Voronov (figure skater): 2018–19 season

 Voronov started his season in mid September by competing at the 2018 CS Ondrej Nepela Trophy, where he won the silver medal behind his teammate Mikhail Kolyada.
 In October Voronov won the bronze medal at the 2018 Skate America.
 In early November Voronov competed at his second Grand Prix event, the 2018 NHK Trophy.
 He was ranked second in both programs and won the silver medal behind Shoma Uno.
 With one silver medal and one bronze medal he qualified for the 2018–19 Grand Prix Final, where he finished sixth.

 Voronov's season ended prematurely when an injury compelled him to withdraw from the Russian Championships.

 2019–20 season

 Voronov began the season with a sixth-place finish at the 2019 CS Finlandia Trophy.
 At his first Grand Prix assignment, the 2019 Internationaux de France, he placed sixth as well.
 Voronov finished fourth at the 2019 NHK Trophy, and placed ninth at the 2020 Russian Championships.

-On September 11, 2020, Voronov announced his retirement from competitive figure skating.
+On 11 September 2020 Voronov announced his retirement from competitive figure skating.

 Post-competitive career

-Voronov joined the coaching team of Evgenia Tarasova / Vladimir Morozov for the 2020–21 season.
+Voronov briefly coached Evgenia Tarasova / Vladimir Morozov for the duration of the 2020–21 figure skating season.
+In the fall of 2021, he was invited by Oksana Ten, the then Vice President of the National Skating Federation of the Republic of Kazakhstan and mother of the late Denis Ten, to become head coach of the Kazakhstan figure skating team at the Denis Ten Academy.
+Among his students included Dias Jirenbayev.
+However, Ten and Voronov would soon receive criticism from members of the Kazakhstani skating community, including former World medalist, Elizabet Tursynbaeva, due allegedly using their power to favor the students training at the Denis Ten Academy.
+This accusation came after reigning national champion, Mikhail Shaidorov, who was not assigned to the 2021 CS Nebelhorn Trophy, the final qualifying event for the 2022 Winter Olympics.
+Voronov's student, Dias Jirenbayev, was instead assigned and placed twenty-seventh, thus failing to qualify a spot for Kazakhstani men singles skaters to compete at the Olympics.
+This culminated in Voronov receiving disturbing phone calls with threats on his life.
+Shaidorov's coach, Alexei Urmanov, would later dispute these claims, saying that it had been his and Shaidorov's decision to not send Shaidorov to any Olympic qualifying events due to him recovering from a back injury as well as physically and mentally unprepared to skate an Olympic level.

+Voronov would eventually resign from his position and became the senior coach of the Belarusian national team in June 2023.
+After one year, however, it was announced that Voronov had returned to Moscow to coach at the Tchaikovsky Konyok Skating School.